pyapi-gitlab/pyapi-gitlab/README.md

 pyapi-gitlab is licensed under the GPL3.
 Check the LICENSE file.

-## Built with Pycharm
+## Built with PyCharm

-Thanks to Jetbrains for giving me an Open Source license for Pycharm, it has helped making development much faster!
+Thanks to Jetbrains for giving me an Open Source license for PyCharm, it has helped making development much faster!

 [![Pycharm](http://www.jetbrains.com/pycharm/docs/logo_pycharm.png)](https://www.jetbrains.com/pycharm/)